lamdera/compiler/extra/readme.md

 - `lock.txt` which is a text file that changes as the submodules change.
 - `lock.sh` which generates `lock.txt`.

 `extra/Lamdera/PackageReplacementsTH.hs` is a Template Haskell file which reads the `$author/$project/` submodules and generates some Haskell code in `extra/Lamdera/PackageReplacements.hs`.
 It uses `lock.txt` to know when to recompile.
-If you make changes in a submodule, you need to run `lock.sh` to see your changes – see that file for more information.
+If you make changes in a submodule, you need to run `lock.sh` to have your changes included in the binary – see that file for more information.
+And then you need to run `lamdera reset` to clear `artifacts.*.dat` files in `ELM_HOME`, and cache files in `elm-stuff/` (in non-development, this is solved by versioning those files, but in development the version is never bumped).

 The generated Haskell code contains the `.elm` and `.js` files in the replaced packages that have been changed.
 So the `lamdera` binary comes with some package code baked in, that cannot be updated without installing a new `lamdera` version.